useblocks/groundwork-spreadsheets/README.rst

     *   Basic read and write operations
     *   Uses the library `openpyxl <https://openpyxl.readthedocs.io/en/default/>`_
     *   Can read and write Excel 2010 files (xlsx/xlsm)

 *   **GwSpreadsheetColumnPattern**

     *   Based on GwSpreadsheetPattern
-    *   Configure your Excel sheets using a json file
+    *   Configure Excel sheet schemas using a json file
     *   Auto detect columns by names
     *   Define column types
     *   Verify columns against the defined schema

+        *   Integer numbers
+        *   Floating point numbers
+        *   Text, RegEx patterns
+        *   Enums (e.g. only  the values yes and no are allowed)

 The full documentation is available at https://groundwork-spreadsheet.readthedocs.io/